 Pearls of travel wisdom from Shirazi poet Saadi

-Being this one of my favorite travel quote, could I go to Shiraz and not visit Saadi’s mausoleum?
+Being this one of my favourite travel quotes, could I go to Shiraz and not visit Saadi’s mausoleum?
 Of course not.

 This, apart from being a much slower path than our average trip nowadays, allowed him to better blend and integrate with the locals he managed to meet along the way, resulting in an inevitable greater insight in the cultures he dealt with.
 With such a huge part of his life spent on the road, it goes without saying that Saadi went back to his hometown Shiraz with a great deal of wisdom and knowledge of life, the kind of awareness that makes for inspiring poetry.